The Case Files

 Matthew 13:10-17

 Jesus didn't use parables to make truth simple.
 He used them to hide truth from some and reveal it to others.
-"To you it has been given to know the secrets of the kingdom — but to them it has not been given."
+"The knowledge of the secrets of the kingdom of heaven has been given to you, but not to them."
 Divine selectivity in revelation.

 Investigate